project-flotta/flotta-operator/docs/user-guide/running.md

-# Running k4e
+# Running Flotta

 The components need to be started in following order:
  - Operator
  - Agent
-   - Install k4e-device-worker
+   - Install flotta-device-worker
    - Run yggdrasil

-When yggdrasil with k4e-device-worker installed is started, it registers the device in the Operator -  EdgeDevice CR representing the device is automatically created in the k8s cluster.
+When yggdrasil with flotta-device-worker installed is started, it registers the device in the Operator -  EdgeDevice CR representing the device is automatically created in the k8s cluster.

 When your environment is running, you can [deploy your workload](deploying-workloads.md).